 Cultural Centers

-This office focuses on helping black* students on campus.
+This office focuses on helping black* students and their allies on campus.
 They hold events, networking opportunities between organizations, departments, and faculty, and offer space available to hold events or meetings.

 Location: 1st floor of the SRB (Student Resource Building)